-INTERSECT BY LEXUS-NYC To Welcome Three Michelin Star Restaurant, Manresa, As Next Restaurant-In-Residence And Launch New Outdoor Dining Area
+INTERSECT BY LEXUS-NYC To Welcome Three MICHELIN Star Restaurant, Manresa, As Next Restaurant-in-Residence And Launch New Outdoor Dining Area

 In accordance with mandated guidelines and protocols - as well as additional health and safety standards by Union Square Hospitality Group and Lexus - INTERSECT will continue to operate with the safety of employees, guests and the surrounding community as a priority.
 All staff are required to wear face masks and gloves and a comprehensive contact tracing protocol is implemented, which includes guest temperature checks and a QR code for all guests to supply contact tracing information.

 INTERSECT BY LEXUS – NYC is located at 412 West 14th Street New York, New York 10014.
-Both the Lounge and Restaurant will be open Wednesday and Sunday from 5PM-10PM and Thursday – Saturday from 5PM-11PM.
+Both the Lounge and Restaurant will be open Wednesday and Sunday from 5-10 p.m. and Thursday – Saturday from 5-11 p.m.
 Reservations, as well as further details on all health and safety protocols, can be found at Intersect-NYC.com.

 ABOUT INTERSECT